0%

 Additional Rules

-• Spirits cannot move between lanes unless directed by card effects or Battle
+• Spirits cannot move between planes unless directed by card effects

-• When a Spirit leaves a lane, remaining Spirits maintain their linked order excluding Arbiters (see Shattering below)
+• When a Spirit leaves a plane, remaining Spirits maintain their linked order excluding Errants (see Shattering below)

-• New Spirits are always placed on top of existing links in a lane
+• New Spirits are always placed on top of existing links in a plane

 Noble Tip